Hahajima Island 母島

 As their names suggest, Chichijima (“father”) island and Hahajima (“mother”) island are a pair.
 Transportation to Hahajima is via Chichijima, offering a nice opportunity to explore both islands.

 Mt.
-Chibusa, located at the center of the island, is the highest peak in Ogasawara , standing at 463 meters.
+Chibusa, located at the center of the island, is one of the highest peaks in Ogasawara , standing at 463 meters.
 Climb the mountain for a beautiful view of the sea across the island.
 The path offers plenty of opportunities to study the diverse plant life on the island along the way.
 You can also contact the Hahajima Island Tourism Association to arrange for a guide to accompany you.

 An unspoiled natural haven for birds